jnjosh/internet-weblog/README.md

 ## Getting Started

 There are a few concepts this theme employs to make a personal blog.
 It's important to read this as you may not see what you expect upon launching.
 Since this theme is built to be a personal blog it opts for some simplifications like using the ["Section Menu for the Lazy Blogger"](https://gohugo.io/extras/menus/#section-menu-for-the-lazy-blogger) option in Hugo for displaying a simple menu.
 It assumes you want to call your blog posts `posts` and organizes them as such.
-For example, creating a new post with Hugo would require you typing:
+For example, creating a new post (or micropost, or photopost) with Hugo would require you typing:

 ```
   $ hugo new posts/my-new-post.md

   $ hugo new microposts/quick-thought.md

   $ hugo new photos/my-nyc-vacation.md
 ```